solvexia/solvexia-api-docs/oauth/authentication-oauth2.0.md

 ##### Response

-By default response comes in JSON.
+By default, response comes in JSON.

 ```json
 {